Tensor network simulation of the (1+1)-dimensional $O(3)$ nonlinear $\sigma$-model with $\theta=\pi$ term: Tensor network approach to the modified quantum rotor model

 \section{Tensor network approach to the modified quantum rotor model}

 From the numerical side, we make use of the recently developed cMPO method~\cite{tang-continuous-2020} to study the finite temperature properties of the (modified) quantum rotor model in Eq.~\eqref{eq:qrm-thetapi}.
 The reason for using this approach is twofold.
-Firstly, since the theory is expected to be massless for all choices of the coupling constant, working under the finite temperature can help reduce the requirement on the bond dimensions compared to ground-state simulations in the thermodynamic limit~\cite{znidaric-complexity-2008,barthel-one-dimensional-2017}.
+First, since the theory is expected to be massless for all choices of the coupling constant, working at the finite temperature can help reduce the requirement on the bond dimensions compared to ground-state simulations in the thermodynamic limit~\cite{znidaric-complexity-2008,barthel-one-dimensional-2017}.
 It also allows us to adjust the temperature for different choices of the coupling constant.
-Secondly, the cMPO approach works under the continuous time limit, which automatically eliminates the discretization error in the imaginary time direction.
+Second, the cMPO approach works in the continuous time limit, which automatically eliminates the discretization error in the imaginary time direction.

 In this section, we will briefly review the cMPO approach, and introduce the cMPO formulation for the modified quantum rotor model defined in Eq.~\eqref{eq:qrm-thetapi}.
 We will also discuss two key properties of the cMPO for this model: (i) Hermiticity, which enables a direct global optimization during the simulation; (ii) Symmetry, which is inherited from the Hamiltonian and allows us to reduce the computational cost in numerical simulations.
-Our code implementation is available at \footnote{See \url{https://github.com/tensorBFS/U1cMPO} for code implementation in Julia}.